CAMeL-Lab/camel_tools/docs/source/api/morphology/database.rst

    from camel_tools.morphology.database import MorphologyDB

+   # Initialize the default database ('calima-msa-r13')
+   db = MorphologyDB.builtin_db()

-   # Initialize database for analysis
+   # In the above call, the database is loaded for analysis only by defaut.
+   # This is equivalent to writing:
+   db = MorphologyDB.builtin_db(flags='a')

+   # We can load it for generation as so:
+   db = MorphologyDB.builtin_db(flags='g')

+   # Or for reinflection as so:
+   db = MorphologyDB.builtin_db(flags='r')

+   # Since reinflection uses the database in both analysis and generation modes
+   # internally, the above is equivalent to writing:
-   db = MorphologyDB('/path/to/database', 'a')
+   db = MorphologyDB.builtin_db(flags='ag')

+   # We can initialize other builtin databases by providing the name of the
+   # desired database.
+In the examples above, we loaded the default database
+   # 'calima-msa-r13'.
+We can load other builtin databases by providing the
+   # desired databases name.
+Here we'll load the builtin Egyptian database,
-   # or just
+   # 'calima-egy-r13':
+   db = MorphologyDB.builtin_db('calima-egy-r13')

+   # Or with flags:
+   db = MorphologyDB.builtin_db('calima-egy-r13', flags="r")

+   # We can also initialize external databases:
    db = MorphologyDB('/path/to/database')

-   # Initialize database for generation
-   db = MorphologyDB('/path/to/database', 'g')

-   # Initialize database for reinflection
-   db = MorphologyDB('/path/to/database', 'r')

-   # or the following since reinflection requires both analysis and generation
-   # indexes.
+   # or with flags:
-   db = MorphologyDB('/path/to/database', 'ag')
+   db = MorphologyDB('/path/to/database', flags="g")

-   # We can also initialize a builtin database using the same flags as above
-   db = MorphologyDB.builtin_db('calima-msa-r13', 'a')

-   # or if we want to use the default builtin database (ie. 'calima-msa-r13')
-   db = MorphologyDB.builtin_db(flags='g')

-   # or just the following if we want the default database in analysis mode
-   db = MorphologyDB.builtin_db()

 .. rubric:: Footnotes